Short C-23 Sherpa: Operational history

+The C-23 served with USAF starting in the 1980s, and later the U.S. Army.
+It was retired from the USAF in 1990 and the Army until 2014.

 U.S. Air Force

 The C-23A Sherpa entered service with the United States Air Force in Europe in 1985 based at Zweibrücken Air Base.
 It continued in use in the EDSA role until November 1990 with the post-cold war force reductions.
 All the Sherpas returned to the United States; three aircraft were transferred to the USAF Test Pilot School at Edwards AFB, eight aircraft went to the U.S. Army and the remaining seven to the U.S. Forest Service.
 The Test Pilot School's aircraft were retired in 1997.

 U.S. Army

 The eight former USAF aircraft were used for test duties at different units; two were re-designated as JC-23A.

-The Army purchased four civil Short 330 aircraft to replace the DHC C-7 Caribou being used to support the Kwajalein Missile Range.
+The Army purchased four civil Short 330 aircraft to replace the de Havilland Canada C-7 Caribou being used to support the Kwajalein Missile Range.
 These were not given a C-23 designation, and were retired in 1992.
 In 1988, the Army ordered ten new-build Short 330s designated C-23B to replace the DHC C-7 Caribou used by the U.S. Army National Guard Aviation and Repair Activity Depots.
 In 1990, a further six were ordered.